brendacs/colludia-gatsby/src/content/posts/review/2020-09-24-rosewater-demo-review.markdown

 ## Getting To Know You

-Reaching for the whiskey decanter after their eventful morning, Joan is androgynous, to-the-point, and forthright—except about exactly why an unfortunate gentleman ended up being propelled through the window.
+Reaching for the whiskey decanter after their eventful morning, Joan is androgynous, to-the-point, and forthright — except about exactly why an unfortunate gentleman ended up being propelled through the window.
 Hardly worth mentioning.
 I'm guessing this is not too out of the ordinary, if it barely raises an eyebrow from the townspeople either.

-I got to wondering who Joan was before becoming the Rosewater Post editor and what kind of life they came from—their identity pre-Rosewater.
+I got to wondering who Joan was before becoming the Rosewater Post editor and what kind of life they came from — their identity pre-Rosewater.
 As to who they are now, all it takes is a single remark that Joan should be referred to by their first name only.
 To me, this was just right in its execution: not too subtle or too on the nose.
 In a live interview, Gonzalez spoke of his research into androgyny and trans people in The Old West, how commonplace it was for people to completely reinvent themselves and take on a new life and identity.

 Thus: Joan.